A Mean Field Approach to Empirical Bayes Estimation in High-dimensional Linear Regression: Discussion

 \item[(3)] \textbf{Settings beyond NMF}: The ELBO \eqref{eq:elbo} is crucial in our analysis.
 In fact, we focus exclusively on settings where the lower bound in~\eqref{eq:elbo} is tight up to $o(p)$ errors.
 This prompts two natural questions: (a) when is the lower bound in~\eqref{eq:elbo} \emph{not} tight (i.e.,~there exists a $\Theta(p)$ gap between $\log Z_p(\cdot,\cdot)$ and the NMF approximation)?
 And (b) what can one do in such settings?

 It seems challenging to derive a general answer to the above two questions.
 However, one can provide specific examples where \eqref{eq:elbo} is not tight (thus answering question (a) above) and in some of these instances, one can hope to go beyond the NMF based approximation scheme outlined in this paper (thus providing a partial answer to question (b) above).
 A prominent example in this regard is a linear model with i.i.d.~Gaussian design (every entry of the design has mean zero and variance $1/n$) under a proportional asymptotic regime, i.e.,~the number of features $p$ and data points $n$ both diverge to infinity such that $p/n \to \kappa \in (0,\infty)$.
 Deep but non-rigorous heuristics from spin glass theory \citep{MR1026102,MR2518205} suggest that the lower bound \eqref{eq:elbo} is not tight in this regime.
 Instead, the Thouless-Anderson-Palmer (TAP) approximation --- an alternative mean field approximation derived from the Bethe approximation \citep{wainwright2008graphical} --- is conjectured to yield a tight estimate to $\log Z_p$ (see e.g.,~\citet{krzakala2014variational} for a precise statement).
-Unfortunately rigorous results in this direction are still lacking at present.

 The third author, in joint work with Jiaze Qiu, studied the linear model with i.i.d.~Gaussian design in a proportional asymptotic regime and established the TAP approximation to $\log Z_p$ under a uniform spherical prior (under additional \emph{low} Signal-to-Noise (SNR) assumptions); see~\citet{MR4612652}.
 However, this approximation relies crucially on the symmetry of the uniform spherical prior, and exploits estimates from random matrix theory which are no longer applicable under the product prior setting studied in this paper.
-A rigorous proof of the TAP approximation under product priors presents an outstanding challenge for future research.
+The TAP approximation was recently extended to the product prior setting in \citet{celentano2023mean}.
 Given the accuracy of this approximation, another natural direction for future enquiry concerns the performance of EB procedures based on the aforementioned TAP approximation.

 We note that the accuracy of the TAP approximation to the marginal density has been rigorously established recently for the low rank matrix recovery problem \citet{MR4203332},~\citet{celentano2022sudakov},~\citet{MR4600991}.
 Building on this approximation and related ideas, \citet{zhong2022empirical} develops EB methods to estimate the prior on the spike entries in the low rank matrix estimation problem.